-Resistance to the continuing spectre of human trafficking requires collective action but more so a sense of personal responsibility that each one of us have an important role to play in proactively addressing and fighting human trafficking.
+Human Trafficking is a global phenomenon affecting millions of individuals.
+Each one of us can be part of the fight against it.
+But how?
+“Nobody made a greater mistake than he who did nothing because he could do only a little”, said Irish Statesman Edmund Burke – and we agree!
+Resistance to the continuing specter of human trafficking requires collective action but more so a sense of personal responsibility that each one of us has an important role to play in proactively addressing and fighting human trafficking.

-We begin by educating ourselves about the risks, threats and manifestations of human traffickings.
-Human trafficking, a modern form of slavery includes enslaving people, exploiting them through the use of violence and forcing them to work against their will (UNODC).
-It includes but not limited to forced prostitution, forced labour, forced begging, forced criminality, domestic servitude, forced marriage (Anti-Slavery)
+We begin by educating ourselves about the risks, threats, and manifestations of human trafficking.
+Being a modern form of slavery, human trafficking includes enslaving people, exploiting them through the use of violence, and forcing them to work against their will.
+It includes but is not limited to forced prostitution, forced labor, forced begging, forced criminality, domestic servitude, and forced marriage.

 The Act (What is done)